 The BBB has closed 19 complaints against Collection Services of Athens in the preceding 3 years, with 11 complaints closed in the past 12 months.
 The largest share of those complaints alleged problems with customer service, with almost as many complaints alleging problems with billing and collections.
 Since December 2016, the Consumer Financial Protection Bureau (CFPB) has closed 45 complaints against CSA.
 Justia lists at least 4 cases of civil litigation involving Collection Services of Athens.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Collection Services of Athens would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases against Collection Services of Athens Inc